 What should I do if the other parent isn’t following the court-ordered parenting time schedule?

-- File a Contempt Action: “Contempt of Court” is a decision by a judge when someone disobeys a court order they were fully aware of without good reason.
+- File a Contempt Action: “Contempt of Court” is a decision by a judge when someone disobeys a court order they were fully aware of, without good reason.
 This action may help to enforce your court order.

-- Seek a Modification of Custody: If the other parent has denied or interfered with your court-ordered parenting time, this may be a reason to ask for custody to be changed.
+- Seek a Modification of Custody: If the other parent has persistently denied or interfered with your court-ordered parenting time, this may be a reason to ask for custody to be changed.
 With any changes to a custody order, it’s vital to speak with a lawyer.

 At what age can my child decide which parent to live with?